 And if we’re really honest about it, Magento is not a good fit for everyone.
 For us as an eCommerce agency, it is a good thing we can diversify our offering.
 We have to provide alternative solutions to merchants who don’t need or can’t handle the complexities of Magento.
 And with complexities I mean not just the software, but everything involved around running a Magento store.

-Shopify looks like the only serious contender for many small and mid-sized merchants that fit the profile.
+Shopify looks like a serious contender for many small and mid-sized merchants that fit the profile.
 The profile being – those who don’t have complex products and service, use rather straightforward workflows, and need a simple solution that just works.
 Its clear advantages over most other solutions are time to market, low cost setup and the ability to scale without the need to break the bank.

 One size doesn’t fit all